 United Way connects and strengthens community resources to nurture change in the lives of all north Iowans.
-We do this by funding Partner Agencies who specialize in impactful work improving education, income & health. below is the list of our 2016 Partner Agencies.
+We do this by funding Partner Agencies who specialize in impactful work improving education, income & health.
+Below is the list of our 2020 Partner Agencies.
 Click on their name for more information about the agency and the program(s) that were funded by United Way of North Central Iowa.

 Crisis Intervention Service

 Domestic Violence, Sexual Assault, & Other Violent Crimes Intervention Program

 Crisis Intervention Services Program Domestic Violence, Sexual Assault, and Other Violent Crimes Intervention Program provides comprehensive services to adult and child victims of domestic violence and abuse.
 CIS provides a holistic approach, blending prevention, education, crisis response, supportive services, housing assistance, community organizing and collaborative partnerships to better meet the needs of victims of violence in North Central Iowa.
 The payoff for safe housing and crisis response is immediate and tangible.
 While Crisis Intervention doesn't necessarily fix every problem overnight, they begin the work with the individual/family to develop a course of action.